 Nonconforming (Grandfather) Rights

-The law has recognized legal nonconformities ever since the first zoning ordinance was passed in 1946.
-Nonconformities are governed by section 21.13 of the Anchorage municipal code.
+The law has recognized legal nonconformities since the first zoning ordinance was passed in 1946.
+Nonconformities are governed by Anchorage Municipal Code Chapter 21.13.
 The municipal code recognizes five basic categories of legal nonconformities:

-- Nonconforming structures.
-These are buildings that were legal at the time they were constructed, but encroach into the current yard setbacks or exceed the current height or area limitations.
+- These are buildings that were legal at the time they were constructed, but encroach into the current yard setbacks or exceed the current height or area limitations.

-- Nonconforming characteristics of use.
-This is something of a catch-all category that covers nonconformities to the parking, landscaping, signage or other site requirements.
+- This category covers nonconformities to the parking, landscaping, signage or other site requirements.

-Nonconforming rights only apply to a structure or use as it existed at the time of the zoning or code change.
-The nonconforming portion of a structure may not be expanded, and a nonconforming use may not be extended to other areas of the property (unless the Zoning Board of Examiners and Appeals grants a variance).
+Nonconforming rights only apply to a legally established structure or use as it existed at the time of the zoning or code change.
+The nonconforming portion of a structure may not be expanded, and a nonconforming use may not be extended to other areas of the property unless the Zoning Board of Examiners and Appeals grants a variance.

 Encroachments into required yard setbacks that existed prior to January 1, 1986, may be considered legally nonconforming even if they were created after zoning.
 The process and application for obtaining a Certification of Nonconforming Encroachment are the same as for establishing conventional nonconforming rights.